Stable and extremely unequal: Model

 \section{Model}

 Consider a one-to-many matching problem with two sides \emph{$\mathcal{I}$} and $\mathcal{J}$.
 We will call the elements of $\mathcal{I}$ students, and the elements of $\mathcal{J}$ schools.
 Let $\mathcal{J}$ be a discrete set with cardinality weakly smaller than the cardinality of $\mathcal{I}$.
 Let each school $j \in \mathcal{J}$ have capacity~$q_{j}$, which is the number of students it is equipped to serve.
 Finally, let $u_{ij}$ be the utility of a student $i$ when matched with $j$, and similarly let $v_{jI}$ be the utility of a school $j$ when matched with a set of students $I\subseteq\mathcal{I}$.
 We normalize the utility of unmatched students to~$-\infty$.
 We assume that utilities are strictly positive, i.e.,~$u_{ij}>0$ for every $i$ and $j$; there are no indifferences, i.e., there are no pairs~$i,i'\in\mathcal{I}$ and~$j,j'\in \mathcal{J}$ such that~$u_{ij} = u_{i'j}$ or~$u_{ij} = u_{ij'}$, and preferences are strictly aligned, by which we mean that for all~$j\in\mathcal J$ and~$I\subseteq\mathcal I$, $v_{jI} = \sum_{i\in I} u_{ij}$.
 Strictly aligned preferences are so called because they require alignment between the utilities of the two sides of the market.
 They are a particular type of altruistic preference.
-When the matching is one-to-one, the definition of strictly aligned preferences coincides with the definition of aligned preferences in \citet{NY:2009}.
+When the matching is one-to-one, the definition of strictly aligned preferences coincides with the definition of aligned preferences in \citet{NY:2009}.\footnote{The condition is related but stronger than the top coalition property in \cite{BKS:2001} and weaker than the condition in \cite{Pycia:2012}.}